Selecting a Home Study Program

 Pet owners acquire home study courses to learn how to groom their pets.
-I wonder how many of them quickly discover that grooming pets is more complex than they first thought and become loyal clients of local professional groomers?
+I wonder how many of them quickly discover that grooming pets are more complex than they first thought and become loyal clients of local professional groomers?

 What if you could learn to groom by apprenticing with a groomer?
 Sound great?
 It can be.
-Apprenticeships are available but their numbers are not many.
+Apprenticeships are available, but their numbers are not many.
 Do you know why?
 The answer is in the past of the grooming industry.

 Sometimes departing apprentices open competitive businesses down the block from their past employer/trainer!
 Some even take their past employers’ client lists!
 These are not rare cases.
 How unfortunate for today’s career seekers that so many of their predecessors have stained the reliability of offering apprenticeship opportunities.